google/earthengine-community/tutorials/beginner-cookbook-for-geospatial-analysis/index.md

 ```javascript
 print(variableName);
 ```
-You cannot print more than 5000 elements at once.
+The print operation is also useful for printing data and getting debugging info.
+You cannot print more than 5,000 elements at once.

 ### Adding a layer to the map
 ```javascript